 LSL NOW News and Events of the Lamar Soutter Library

-The library will be open from 9:00 a.m. to 1:00 p.m. on Memorial Day, Monday, May 27, 2019.
+In observance of Veterans Day, the library will be open from 9:00 a.m. to 1:00 p.m. on Monday, November 11, 2019.

 The library is accessible 24/7 for eligible patrons using their ID badge.

 For the last four years, Brett Poza has focused her art work on nature, from imperfect old trees to disasters, imagining the hardships that nature endures.
 Using large wood panels as a canvas, Brett uses pyrographic techniques, water-based inks and non-toxic chemicals to create this exhibit which is fittingly titled Burned Stories.

 Wednesday, November 13, 2019, 5:00 – 7:00, Amp I (S2-102), UMMS